vaccinekeeper/vaccinekeeper.github.io/source/_posts/2013-08-22-octopress-with-github-pages-and-cloud9.markdown

 Jekyll has all the functionality I need from a blog but without a database, which means I can host it from a static hosting service like GitHub Pages or [Amazon S3](http://aws.amazon.com/s3/).
-Not only are these services free, at least for now, but they should be more robust than your random shared web hosting provider.
+Not only are these services more or less free but they should be more robust than your random shared web hosting provider.

 Jekyll by itself is bare bones, you need to create your own directory structure, templates etc, so to make life easier I turned to Octopress, an establish framework that takes care of some pain.

 The only thing missing with Octopress / Jekyll is it doesn't have a web interface for when I'm on the go, so that's why I plugged it into Cloud9.
-In addition to an IDE, Cloud9 also provides a Ruby virtual machine.
+In addition to an IDE, Cloud9 provides a Ruby virtual machine.
 Jekyll runs on Ruby, so this means I can do 100% of the setup from Cloud9.
+Win.

 Getting it running wasn't completely trivial so I figure this could be a useful blog post for those that are into this kind of thing.
 <hr/>